MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-excel-file-onedrive.md

 >
 >

-## OneDrive or OneDrive for Business.
+## OneDrive or OneDrive for work or school.
 What’s the difference?

-If you have both a personal OneDrive and OneDrive for Business, it’s recommended you keep any files you want to import into Power BI in OneDrive for Business.
+If you have both a personal OneDrive and OneDrive for work or school, it’s recommended you keep any files you want to import into Power BI in OneDrive for work or school.
 Here’s why: You likely use two different accounts to sign into them.

-Connecting to OneDrive for Business in Power BI is typically seamless because the same account you use to sign into Power BI is often the same account used to sign into OneDrive for Business.
+Connecting to OneDrive for work or school in Power BI is typically seamless because the same account you use to sign into Power BI is often the same account used to sign into OneDrive for work or school.
 But, with personal OneDrive, you likely sign in with a different [Microsoft account](https://account.microsoft.com).

 When you sign in with your Microsoft account, be sure to select **Keep me signed in**.
 Power BI can then synchronize any updates you make in the file in Power BI Desktop with datasets in Power BI.